tanoconsulting/euts/README.md

        ./teststack/teststack -r runtests My/Test/Folder

-   NB: this currently assumes that your test suite uses PhpUnit.
+   NB: this currently assumes that your test suite uses PhpUnit, and that phpunit is part of composer's `require-dev` section.
    If your tests are driven by any other command, you can use instead:

        ./teststack/teststack exec My/Test/Script